 My research interests lie within performance studies, specifically in the intersections between analysis and practice-based research.
 My work seeks to strike a balance between my identities as an analyst and as a pianist, centering on a performer’s artistic values and sensibilities in making music.
 I am currently interested in studying the process of embodied performance practice as a form of musical analysis, and its relationship to more structural modes of analyzing music.
-I have also written on internet music, game music and food.
+I have also worked in postcolonial studies, Asian-American studies, queer studies, and ludomusicology.

 My performance interests rest on opposite ends of the spectrum; I have a strong inclination towards historical keyboards, new music, and their intersections.
 As a pianist, I have appeared in concert with the Berkshire Symphony, the Los Angeles Bach Festival Orchestra and the San Diego Symphony.
 My past teachers include Ms. Doris Stevenson, Dr. Judy Huang, and Ms. Anna Stal.